Did You Inherit Intelligence from Your Mother?

-You might have wondered whether you inherit intelligence from your mother or father since people tend to associate this ability with genetics.
+You might’ve wondered whether you inherit intelligence from your mother or father since people tend to associate this ability with genetics.
 For this reason, several teams of researchers have decided to investigate the matter.

-Experts at the Genetic Literacy Project have decided to make several clarifications regarding these ideas.
+Experts at the Genetic Literacy Project have set the record straight in regard to all of this.
 Let’s look at them below.

-What experts say about how you inherit intelligence
+What do experts say about how you inherit intelligence?

-In his book Sex Linkage of Intelligence, American scientist Roberth Lehrke suggests that a chunk of the cognitive component of a human being is directly linked to the X chromosome.
-Also, he proved that women are twice as likely to inherit cognitive traits because they have two X chromosomes.
+In his book Sex Linkage of Intelligence, American scientist Robert Lehrke suggests that a chunk of the cognitive component of a human being is directly linked to the X chromosome.
+Also, he affirms that women are twice as likely to inherit cognitive traits because they have two.

-Lehrke explains that all women have an “unintelligent” and a “very intelligent” X chromosome.
-However, there may be women with two “really intelligent” X chromosomes, as in the case of the woman with the world’s highest IQ, Marilyn Vos Savant.
+Lehrke explains that all women have a “not so intelligent” and a “brilliant” X chromosome.
+However, there may be women with two “brilliant” X chromosomes — as in the case of the woman with the world’s highest IQ, Marilyn Vos Savant.

 In the case of men, the Y chromosome doesn’t have a role in cognition.
-This means that a Y chromosome together with an “unintelligent” X chromosome may produce a person with an intellectual disability.
-On the contrary, IQ develops together with a “very smart” X chromosome.
+This means that a Y chromosome together with a “not so intelligent” X chromosome may produce a person with an intellectual disability.
+On the contrary, IQ develops together with a “brilliant” X chromosome.

 However, the Genetic Literacy Project makes it clear that the mother plays a key role in the development of intelligence, not just because she contributes X chromosomes, but also because of the type of bond she can develop with her child on many levels: physical, emotional, psychological, etc.